Tuna Carbonara a contemporary Italian recipe.

-This pasta with tuna carbonara was my first attempt at making a seafood carbonara, but it won’t be my last.
-And happily my hubby loved it too.
+This pasta with tuna carbonara was my first attempt at making a seafood carbonara.
+It’s now a family favourite.
+Happily my hubby loves it too.
 In UK, tuna melt (tuna and cheese sandwich) is popular but in Italy, cheese and fish have long been considered incompatible.
-Until now that is! (go straight to recipe)
+Until now that is!

-Whilst on holiday recently, I ate a seafood carbonara dish for the first time.
-It was made with calamari and bottarga.
-You can see the recipe on my post about the restaurant Dei Cantoni.
+Whilst on holiday some time ago, I ate a seafood carbonara dish for the first time in a restaurant in Emilia-Romagna.
+The carbonara was made with calamari and bottarga.
+You can see that recipe on my post about the restaurant Dei Cantoni.
 I loved this dish!
-So, as a result I’ve been researching seafood carbonara recipes and it appears there are many.
+So, as a result started researching seafood carbonara recipes.
+It appears there are many.

-I’ve lived in Italy for 14 years and had never come across seafood carbonara before, so I’m not sure how recent this trend is.
-However, given the number of recipes on Italian recipe and food blog sites, I guess it’s been around for a while.
+I’ve lived in Italy for a number of years and had never come across seafood carbonara before having it in that restaurant.
+However, given the number of recipes on Italian recipe and food blog sites, I guess it’s been a trend for a while.

 It is well-known that many traditional Italian pasta recipes have been handed down from generation to generation and a lot of Italians still cook and eat what their grandmothers cooked for them.
 However, like all cuisines, Italian food is also obviously evolving and changing.